yankostadinov/core/docs/core/01_what-is-glue42-core/02_capabilities/capabilities.md

 ## Window Management

 Using the [Windows API](../../../reference/core/latest/windows/index.html) your application can easily open and manipulate browser windows.
-This allows you to transform your traditional single-window web app into a multi-window native-like PWA application.
+This allows you to transform your traditional single-window web app into a multi-window native-like PWA.
 The [Windows API](../../../reference/core/latest/windows/index.html) enables applications to:
 - **open multiple windows**
 - **manipulate the position and size** of opened windows
 - **pass data upon opening new windows**